-The student will study four quarters on the campus of Abraham Baldwin Agricultural College and 6 months on the campus of The College of Veterinary Medicine, Athens, Georgia, for which the student receives two quarters of academic credit and one quarter of cooperative work experience with a private veterinarian.
+The student will spend four quarters studying on the campus of Abraham Baldwin Agricultural College and 6 months training at the College of Veterinary Medicine, Athens, Georgia, for which the student receives two quarters of academic credit.
+In addition, a one quarter work experience practicum is spent with a private veterinarian.
 The curriculum consists of 101 quarter hours of technical courses with 28 quarter credit hours of general education courses.
 The program is accredited by the American Veterinary Medical Association and graduates are eligible for registration in any state.